Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 In May 2020, DW Editor-in-chief Manuela Kasper-Claridge brought journalistic experts to her team and appointed five new members to the editorial board.

-Annelie Gröniger has been responsible for DW’s new compliance department since January 2016.
-She additionally became the company's contact person for prevention of corruption in May.
+Annelie Gröniger, born in 1957, has been responsible for DW’s compliance department and the company's contact person for prevention of corruption since 2016.

 Our mission: to convey the country as a nation rooted in European culture and as a liberal, democratic state based on the rule of law, as well as to promote exchange between the world's cultures and peoples.